 Bath may be too small for some and a bit isolated.
 You need a car to go shopping and to get medical care.
 The number of tourist swell during the summer months as many stop on their way to the Outer Banks.

 Bath must be a nice place for retirees as the median age here is 63.
 Those who want to live on the water away from it all and love seafood and boating, would enjoy living here.
-There is a library, and the town is walkable with an interesting history and a few quaint shops and restaurants.
-There is a ferry to take you and your car across the river.
+The town is walkable with an interesting history and a few quaint shops, restaurants, and a library.
+There is also a ferry to take you and your car across the river.

 City-Data.com reports the most common occupations were in Administration, Business, and Sales.